enasequence/ena-browser-documentation/about/reporting-standards.rst

 - `Feature Table <https://www.ebi.ac.uk/ena/WebFeat/>`_ – Description of nucleotide sequence provenance and functional annotation of nucleotide sequence domains.

-- `Third Party Data <>`_ – Guidelines for submission of assembly and/or annotation or existing INSDC reads and primary sequences by a third party.
+- Third Party Data – ENA use the INSDC agreed standards for capturing and presenting TPA data. `Contact us <https://www.ebi.ac.uk/ena/browser/support>`_ if you intend to submit data that comprises of assembled or annotated data of existing INSDC records.

-- `Missing values <>`_ - Guidelines for registering metadata which is missing or restricted access.
+- `Missing values <https://www.ebi.ac.uk/ena/browser/standards/missing-values>`_ - Guidelines for registering metadata
+  which is missing or restricted access.

 Community-developed reporting standards
 =======================================